 France has tons of notable small beach towns worth exploring.

 So whether you head to southern or northern France, you’re in for a treat!
-Bask under the sun, enjoy the English Channel or the Mediterranean Sea, but most of all, enjoy the top-notch views.
+Bask under the sun, enjoy the English Channel, Mediterranean Sea, French Riviera or any of these French beach towns.

 Do you have a favorite small beach town in France that wasn’t mentioned on this list?
 Say so in the comments below.